 The story of Kerry

-My name is Kerry.
+My name is Kerry, I was born on the 22/10/1997.
 I was born in a set of fraternal twins.
-Around the age of one, my parents had realized that I wasn’t developing like my sister was.
+Around the age of one my parents had realized that I wasn’t developing like my sister was.
 I was taken to the doctor where I was diagnosed with low muscle tone.
-We tried months of physical therapy but unfortunately, there was no improvement.
-I was sent for a muscle biopsy in my neck where they discovered that I had SMA (spinal muscular atrophy).
+We tried months of physical therapy but unfortunately there was no improvement.
+I was the sent for a muscle biopsy in my neck where they discovered that I had SMA (spinal muscular atrophy).
 I was given the life expectancy of 5 years old and my parents were told to take me home and enjoy the time we had.
 That plan didn’t work for us because we were not just going to give up!
-As a family, we take every day as it comes and always hope for the best.
+As a family we take every day as it comes and always hope for the best.

-As a child, I coped quite well.
-My parents sent me to a mainstream public school.
+As a child I coped quite well.
+My parents sent me to a mainstream public school (Bryandale Primary School).
 I have a very low immune system therefore I was often ill with pneumonia.
-This led to me missing a lot of schools, but I always managed to catch up.
-At the end of grade 6, we decided to start looking at possible high school options.
+This led to me missing a lot of school, but I always managed to catch up.
+At the end of grade 6 we decided to start looking at possible high school options.
 Doesn’t seem to be a complicated process but nothing is as it seems, and it was going to be one of my defining moments in life.
 We tried every public and private school in our area and every one of them said no. We were left with two options that were not close to home or in our budget.
 I ended up going to Summit College which was extremely accessible and accommodating.
 I managed well in high school.